sneakerhax/Posts/posts/Broken into Offensive Security.md

 ### Differences between security and offensive security

 I believe at this point in the timeline of security careers it's particular important to separate the advice given to an individual wanting to break into security and offensive security.
 The necessary steps, skills, and motivations can be vastly different.
-Security is an extremely broad topic and offensive security applies specifically to breaking into computers, networks, and applications using hacking techniques in order to report the issues
+Security is an extremely broad topic and offensive security applies specifically to breaking into computers, networks, and applications using hacking techniques in order to report the issues.

 ### Certifications, Education, Alphabet Soup

 One of the first questions I receive is whether or not certifications and Degrees are necessary.
 The answer to "are they necessary?" is no with myself as proof.
-However it's more important to focus on the goal than the paper you receive
+However it's more important to focus on the goal than the paper you receive.

 There are a wide range of goals in offensive security such as: